D3rrickLa/EmberWealth/Project_Documentation.md

 ## Risk
 ### Cost
 In terms of cost, I really don't want to spend that much money, as in I don't want to end up as that one Vercel user with a 100k bill at the end of the month.
-We can mitigate this by using free tier solutions, hence the user of supabase for the DB (no idea for actual hosting), but if this does become popular, the project would need a way to generate income for the servers and other unforseen application cost.
+We can mitigate this by using free tier solutions, hence the use of supabase for the DB (no idea for actual hosting), but if this does become popular, the project would need a way to generate income for the servers and other unforseen application cost.
 Additionally would need a domain promotion down the line, but I don't think that is necessary, at least at the time of writing this...

 ### Competition
 The main competition I see with this application are Ghostfolio, WealthFolio, Blossom, and Reddit.
 The first 2 already have an active fandbase and strong set of features at hand which means that competing against them would be difficult.
 Blossom and Reddit are techinically competitors in terms of the social aspect as they have community built around finance.
 Addition competitors not listed are Portfolio tracking website that already exist.
 The way to get around the competition, at least in my mind, is easy of use - at least for the portfolio side.
 The portolfio applications I mentioned before, I have used and while I like the design, some have limited features and are clusmy to import data, at least for the average consumer.
 I would be focusing on UX for the most part.
 As for the others...
 Blossom in its marketing, has 250K+ users with Reddit probably 1 billion+ users.